zaphosting/docs/docs/fivem-useprofiler.md

 ---
 id: fivem-useprofiler
-title: Using the Profiler and Identifying Server Problems
+title: "FiveM: Using the Profiler and Identifying Server Problems"
 description: Information on how to use and interpret the profiler for your FiveM server on ZAP-Hosting to identify problems - ZAP-Hosting.com
 sidebar_label: Use Profiler
 ---